Klimt's "Lady with Fan" returns to Vienna

 The painting, which has now returned to Vienna for a while for a special exhibition at the Belvedere, has a moving journey behind it.
 To date, the Lady with Fan was accessible to the Viennese public just one single time: in 1920, in an exhibition in today's MAK – Museum of Applied Arts, Vienna.
-Art collector Rudolf Leopold (founder of the Leopold Museum) later sold the painting; it was exhibited in the 1980s and 1990s in Tokyo and Krakow, before it was auctioned off in New York in 1994.
+Art collector Rudolf Leopold (founder of the Leopold Museum) owned the painting for a while.
+In the 1980s and 1990s, it was exhibited in Tokyo and Krakow, before it was auctioned off in New York in 1994.
 It was never explained whether its removal from Austria was even legal.
 In order to bring it to Vienna, the Republic of Austria granted the anonymous foreign owner immunity from prosecution.

 Two-part special exhibition

 The first part of the exhibition focuses on Klimt's late, unfinished works.
 Apart from Lady with Fan, other works on display include The Bride, Portrait of Amalie Zuckerkandl, Adam and Eve and Portrait of a Lady in White.
 The second part of the show will open in October: Klimt's affinity with East Asian art styles.

 March 25, 2021 - February 13, 2022

 Please note: Groups of 10 or more people, you must make an appointment for a tour with the Upper Belvedere in advance.
 There is no charge for this.
 You can contact the reservation team at the Belvedere by email or telephone.

 Monday to Sunday, 9.00 am - 5.00 pm

 Additional information on the offer: Standard ticket price: 16€ Klimt ticket (Upper and Lower Belvedere): 21,5€ instead of 24€

 - Your benefit with the Vienna City Card: -9%

 - Th, 10:00 - 18:00